jubianchi/jsimple/README.md

 #### Parameters as services

-Defining parameters as services is the process of storing simple values inside jimple.
+Defining parameters as services is the process of storing simple values inside jsimple.
 This can be usefull to store configuration values.
 They can be of any kind but not function (scalars, objects, arrays):

 ```js